radioCKUT/digital-logsheets/README.md

 - (2 general music, 3 jazz, classical & traditional music) artist, album, song (all can be written free-form)
 - (5 ads, promos) station-defined ad number

-Programmers' logsheet entry in progress should not be lost if something goes wrong (e.g. loss of connection, accidentally pressing back button)
+Information input into a logsheet entry in progress should not be lost if something goes wrong (e.g. loss of connection, accidentally pressing back button, etc.)

 ####Progamming Directors